isomerpages/sportsg-searado/news-and-events/nado-updates/_posts/2024-10-29-post-DCO Reaccreditation Courses Oct 2024.md

 conducted a Doping Control Officer (DCO) Re-accreditation Course for Philippine National Anti-Doping Organization (PHI-NADO) and Indonesia Anti-Doping Organization (IADO) respectively.</p>
-<p>As DCOs play a crucial role in the fight against doping., SEARADO is further
+<p>As DCOs play a crucial role in the fight against doping, SEARADO is further
 exploring programs to ensure continuity, as well as, professionalism among DCOs.</p>
 <table style="minWidth: 75px">